 Examples: patient-caregiver matching app, virtual student employment platform, app that uses social media to connect conference attendees

 Any idea, technology, product and/or service that considers a double-bottom line: generates revenue and contributes to positive social change.
 Ventures that would qualify for 501(c) status are not eligible.

 Examples: print shop that supports marginalized students in African countries, adopt-a-tree olive oil delivery service, solar cooking products

 The executive summary provides a written narrative of a team’s Business Model Canvas (BMC).

-- should not include any information about a team’s school (omit reference in text, email, headers/footers)
+- MAY NOT include any information about a team’s school (omit reference in text, email, headers/footers)

-- and must address all of the questions in the template (see below).
+- should address all of the questions in the template (see below)

 Business Model Canvas